Boda805/SpeedScript/README.md

 1. Open the upload template.

 2. Populate the template with records.
-Take precaution on fields such as StateID, making the column is data type 'Text'.
+Take precaution on fields such as StateID, making sure the column data type is 'Text'.

 3. Upload the populated template file.
 This will give a status indicator if the information was correctly entered or if there are errors.